Muhammad12710/Barlau-Agent/README.md

 ### ⚠️ IMPORTANT – READ FIRST

-> This project is a **STRICTLY EXPERIMENTAL RESEARCH PROTOTYPE**.
+> This repository is a **CONCEPTUAL AND EDUCATIONAL DESCRIPTION ONLY**.
 >
-> It is not intended for real-world deployment, distribution, or causing harm.
-The code is published for educational purposes, to demonstrate autonomous reconnaissance capabilities and to stimulate the development of national cybersecurity in Kazakhstan.
+> **No source code, no binaries, no executables, and no downloadable files are published here.** This page exists solely to describe the research direction, the intended architecture, and the defensive motivation behind the project.
 >
-> This tool is under active development.
-Many modules are incomplete, functionality may be unstable, and any provided binaries are demonstration builds only. **Any use outside an isolated laboratory environment is strictly prohibited.**
+> BARLAU is a **STRICTLY EXPERIMENTAL RESEARCH PROTOTYPE**.
+It is not intended for real-world deployment, distribution, or causing harm.
+The material is published for educational purposes, to demonstrate autonomous reconnaissance concepts and to stimulate the development of national cybersecurity in Kazakhstan.
 >
+> Any provided descriptions refer to modules that are incomplete or exist only as placeholders. **Any use outside an isolated laboratory environment is strictly prohibited.**
+>
-> The authors assume no liability for misuse of this prototype.
-By using any material from this repository, you agree to employ it solely for authorized penetration tests with written permission from the system owner.
+> The authors assume no liability for misuse of the described concepts.
+By reading this material, you agree to employ it solely for authorized penetration tests with written permission from the system owner.

 ---

 ### Vision

-Strengthening the cyber sovereignty of the Republic of Kazakhstan through an open platform for researching autonomous reconnaissance methods and countering digital threats. **Barlau** is an experimental Red Team tool developed by Kazakhstani specialists for educational and defensive purposes.
+Strengthening the cyber sovereignty of the Republic of Kazakhstan through an open platform for researching autonomous reconnaissance methods and countering digital threats. **Barlau** is an experimental Red Team concept developed by Kazakhstani specialists for educational and defensive purposes.

 ---

-### Capabilities (Current Prototype)
+### Capabilities (Described Concept — Not Published)

+The table below describes the **intended research scope** of the prototype.
+None of these modules are distributed in this repository.

 | Category | Description |
 |---|---|